 But why worry about the user experience at all?
 Well, these tactics will help improve the user's experience on your website, which in turn, improves your website's authority and ranking.

 Essentially, Google's algorithm will recognize that your website visitors share your content, explore more webpages, or stay on-page longer.
 That raises your website authority - and Google uses website authority when deciding what webpage ranks first on search engine results pages (SERP).

 How to Use the Website UX Checklist

 First, download the checklist by clicking the button below.

 All the tactics to improve website UX are in the checklist.
 But if you have additional questions, consult this blog.
-We added explanations and visual examples for why each tactic below is important to website UX.
+We added explanations and examples for why each strategy is important to a website user experience.

 We sectioned the UX checklist by six categories:

-Each category focuses on an influential part of website user experience.
-Now let's get into it.
+Each category focuses on an influential part of website UX.
+Plus, we'll show how user experience design, or the user interface can increase lead generation and e-commerce sales.
+Now let's dive in.